 4. Stay Away From the Toxic People

 This is often easier said than done.
 Sometimes, the toxic people in your organization are your bosses and are unavoidable.
 However, in most workplaces today, there are quiet corners where you can get on with your work when you see the red flags of a hostile workplace.

-Working in an open-plan office can leave us at the mercy of disruptive colleagues and bosses, but if you can find yourself a quiet corner from where you can get your head down and do you work, you will, for the most part, stay away from the negative forces working around you.
+Working in an open-plan office can leave us at the mercy of disruptive colleagues and bosses, but if you can find yourself a quiet corner where you can get your head down and do you work, you will, for the most part, stay away from the negative forces working around you.

 When you “hang out” with the toxic people, they will drag you into their toxicity.
 Quietly and calmly explaining you have a lot of work to get on with and moving to a different place leaves you less vulnerable to their negative influence.

 5. Talk to Your HR Department

 This is one where you need to be careful.
 You do not want to make accusations or get involved in a blame game when you’re in a toxic work environment.
 Instead, you want to explain to your HR department that you find it difficult working with a particular person or team, and that it’s beginning to negatively affect your personal life.

 Where possible, make it out that this is your fault, not theirs—you do not want to make things worse for yourself.
 Explain that for you to do your work, you need to be moved somewhere else so you can concentrate and be more focused.

 In a toxic work environment, you will find your HR team is likely fully aware of the problem and will understand your request and do whatever they can to accommodate you.

 The worst thing you can do is ignore the problem.
 If the situation is preventing you from doing your work, you need to have that conversation with HR, or if you do not have an HR department, your boss.